imanghafoori1/laravel-decorator/README.md

 ### Cache Like a Pro:

-Caching DB queries is always a need.
+Caching DB queries is always a need,

+but it is always annoying to add more code to the existing code.
+It will become more messy, we may break the current code, after all it adds a layer of fog.
+Yeah ?

 Imagine that you have a `UserController`which calls a `UserRepo@find` to get a `$user` .

-Then after a while you decide to put a cache layer between those two classes for obvious reasons but both controller and repo class are so mad, that they do not allow you to touch a single line of their code.
+Then after a while you decide to put a cache layer between those two classes for obvious reasons.

 According to SOLID principles, you shouldn't put the caching code logic neither in your controller nor your UserRepo.
+But somewhere in between.

 In other words, you want to add a new feature (caching in this case) without modifing the existing code.